 Creme brulee is a rich, creamy custard with a hard caramelized sugar topping.
 Classic creme brulee is generally flavored with vanilla, but the flavor possibilities are endless.

-This delicious version is my take on a snickerdoodle creme brulee, with cinnamon in the cream and on the finished caramelized topping.
+This delicious version is based on everyone's favorite snickerdoodle cookies, with cinnamon in the cream and on the finished caramelized topping.
 It's a fabulous dessert to make for fall and winter holiday dinners and parties.

-The caramelized sugar will turn to liquid in the refrigerator, so don't finish the topping until serving time.
+The caramelized sugar will turn to liquid in the refrigerator, so don't caramelize the topping until serving time.